PRP Hair Treatment & Hair Loss

 Can I comb my hair after PRP?

 Yes, combing your hair after PRP injections is okay.
-However, there are some aftercare advisements Dr. Green provides her patients with in order to ensure they achieve the best results and limit any potential side effects.
+However, there are some aftercare advisements Dr. Green provides her patients with to ensure they achieve the best results and limit any potential side effects.
 For example, patients are advised to refrain from exercising strenuously, shampooing their hair, or using styling products for the remainder of the day following their PRP treatment.
 Additionally, smoking and consuming alcohol should be avoided for three days.
 When you have PRP treatment with Dr. Green at her private dermatology office in Manhattan’s Upper East Side neighborhood, she will provide you with a complete list of the aftercare recommendations required for getting the most out of your PRP.

 Is PRP hair treatment permanent?

 PRP hair treatment creates thicker, fuller, healthier hair that lasts.
-Many patients utilize other hair loss interventions, such as topical minoxidil or oral medications, in order to maximize and prolong their hair growth results.
+Many patients utilize other hair loss interventions, such as topical minoxidil or oral medications, to maximize and prolong their hair growth results.
 When you consult with board-certified dermatologist Dr. Green at her private NYC office, she will collect a thorough medical and family history and physically evaluate your scalp and hair to determine whether you are a good candidate for PRP and which other hair loss treatments you may benefit from.
 Various laboratory tests may be requested to evaluate for underlying causes of hair loss.
 Certain hair loss treatments, including oral medications, may be suggested for you, depending on the findings of such tests.
-A comprehensive hair loss treatment plan developed for you by an experienced board-certified dermatologist will help you achieve and maintain thicker, fuller, healthier hair.
+A comprehensive hair loss treatment plan developed by an experienced board-certified dermatologist will help you achieve and maintain thicker, fuller, healthier hair.

 Will PRP thicken my hair?
+Will PRP increase hair density?

 Which is better: Mesotherapy or PRP for hair